|

 the place is jumping all day and into the night.
 To get there just follow the coastal road towards Argos from Nafplion.
 You will see a big parking lot just before the turnoff to the town of Nea Kios.
 We had the fried glossa (flounder) and some large fresh fried shrimp (garides tiganita).
 We also ate fresh grilled bakaliaro (cod) and grilled octopus.
 We were the only foreigners in the restaurant.
 Everyone else was Greek, celebrating the last couple days of the easter holiday.

-There are tons of bars and clubs.
+There are tons of cafes and bars scattered all over the old town.

 Nafplio nightlife can rival any city in the free world, and the choices

-Idol or the Shiva Club on the coast road where you can barely hear yourself
+range from sidewalk cafes where you can talk, to discos on the coast road outside of town where you can barely hear yourself

 think.
 In between there are bars that play old rembetika, jazz, blues,